wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

          1. Window 3: V1 Consumer (White Background)
          1. Window 4: V2 Consumer (Black Background)
    2. **Data Quality Rules**
-      1. Show `require_more_than_one_ingredient` rule definition in Terraform `data-governance.tf` / Confluent Cloud UI.
+      1. Show `require_more_than_one_ingredient` rule definition in Terraform `data-governance.tf` or in the Confluent Cloud UI (on `raw.recipes`)
-      2. Demonstrate by trying to produce a recipe that violates the rule by running:
+      1. Demonstrate by trying to produce a recipe that violates the rule by running:
-         2. Set `LIST_ALL_INGREDIENTS=false` in `byte-to-eat-v1-docker-producer-recipes/docker-compose.yml`.
+         1. Edit `./byte-to-eat-v1-docker-producer-recipes/docker-compose.yml` with:

+            ```yaml
+                  - LIST_ALL_INGREDIENTS=true
+            ```

-         3. `make up SERVICE=byte-to-eat-v1-docker-producer-recipes` in the `terraform/confluent-cloud/main` directory.
+         1. Run this in the in the `terraform/confluent-cloud/main` directory:

+            ```shell
+            make up SERVICE=byte-to-eat-v1-docker-producer-recipes
+            ```

-      3. Show the bad message ending up in the `raw.recipes.dlq` topic.
+      1. Show the bad message ending up in the `raw.recipes.dlq` topic.
-      4. Set `LIST_ALL_INGREDIENTS=true` in `byte-to-eat-v1-docker-consumer-recipes/docker-compose.yml`.
+      1. Undo the change to `./byte-to-eat-v1-docker-producer-recipes/docker-compose.yml`, and re-deploy:

+            ```shell
+            make up SERVICE=byte-to-eat-v1-docker-producer-recipes
+            ```

    3. **Data Transformation Rules**
-      1. Show `transform_recipe_name_to_valid_recipe_id` rule definition in Terraform `data-governance.tf` / Confluent Cloud UI.
+      1. Show `transform_recipe_name_to_valid_recipe_id` rule definition in Terraform `data-governance.tf` or in the Confluent Cloud UI (on `raw.recipes`).
-      2. Show the recipe id in the Java Code `ProducerAvroRecipes.java` in the `byte-to-eat-v1-docker-producer-recipes` directory.
+      1. Show the recipe id in the Java Code `ProducerAvroRecipes.java` in the `byte-to-eat-v1-docker-producer-recipes` directory.
-      3. Show how the recipe ID is transformed when it's written to the `raw.recipe` topic via the Data Transformation rule.
+      1. Show how the recipe ID is transformed when it's written to the `raw.recipe` topic via the Data Transformation rule.

    4. **Data Encryption Rules**
       1. Key Shared with Confluent
-          1. Show the `Orders` Data Contract in the Confluent Cloud UI.
+          1. Show the `raw.orders` Data Contract in the Confluent Cloud UI.
 Orders have some PII tags.
-          2. Show the `ProducerAvroRecipes.java` application.
+          1. Show the `ProducerAvroRecipes.java` application.
 There is no Code to do the encryption, it just imports the `kafka-schema-rules` dependency.
-          3. Show `encrypt_pii` rule definition in the Confluent Cloud UI.
+          1. Show `encrypt_pii` rule definition in the Confluent Cloud UI.
-          4. Show the Key Encryption Keys definition under `Stream Governance` -> `Schema Registry` -> `Encryption Keys`.
+          1. Show the Key Encryption Keys definition under `Stream Governance` -> `Schema Registry` -> `Encryption Keys`.
-          5. Show the `raw.orders` topic to see the `customer_address` and `pii` field encrypted.
+          1. Show the `raw.orders` topic to see the `customer_address` and `pii` field encrypted.
-          6. In the Confluent Cloud UI, add another `pii` tag to `customer_name` show the schema is instant.
+          1. In the Confluent Cloud UI, add another `pii` tag to `customer_name` show the schema is instant.
 No code changes.
-          7. Show the `raw.orders` Topic in the Confluent Cloud UI to show the `customer_name` field is now encrypted.
+          1. Show the `raw.orders` Topic in the Confluent Cloud UI to show the `customer_name` field is now encrypted.
-          8. **Bonus:** The consumer can only decrypt the field because it has access to the Key Encryption Key.
+          1. **Bonus:** The consumer can only decrypt the field because it has access to the Key Encryption Key.
 Remove the access via the Confluent Cloud UI and the field won't be decrypted.
-          9. **Bonus:** Flink is joining the `Orders` and `Recipes` together, and the encrypted field will be carried through.
+          1. **Bonus:** Flink is joining the `Orders` and `Recipes` together, and the encrypted field will be carried through.
-      2. Key Not Shared with Confluent
+      1. Key Not Shared with Confluent
          1. Same as *Key Shared with Confluent* above, except you need credentials configured in the applications in order to access the KMS.

-   5. **Schema Migration Rules**
+   1. **Schema Migration Rules**
       1. In the Confluent Cloud UI, show the current version of the `raw.recipe-value` Data Contract which has `application.major.version` set to 1.
+      1. Compare v1 and v2 of the recipe schema (`schema-raw.recipe-value.avsc` and `schema-raw.recipe-value-v2.avsc`)
+         * In version 1, see the field `chef_name`
-      2. Show `schema-raw.recipe-value-v2.avsc` which now has the `chef_first_name` and `chef_last_name` as seperate fields.
-This would be a breaking change.
+         * In version 2, see the fields `chef_first_name` and `chef_last_name`
+         * This would normally be considered a breaking change.
-      3. Run `helper-scripts/register-migration-rules.sh` to register the new Data Contract and Migration Rules.
+      1. Run `helper-scripts/register-migration-rules.sh` to register the new Data Contract and Migration Rules.
 Show `migration_rules.json`.
-      4. Start the V2 producer `make up SERVICE=byte-to-eat-v2-docker-producer-recipes`
+      1. Start the V2 producer

+         ```shell
+         make up SERVICE=byte-to-eat-v2-docker-producer-recipes
+         ```

-      5. Start the V2 consumer `make up SERVICE=byte-to-eat-v2-docker-consumer-recipes`
+      1. Start the V2 consumer

+         ```shell
+         make up SERVICE=byte-to-eat-v2-docker-consumer-recipes
+         ```

-      6. Show the new `raw.recipe-value` Data Contract in the Confluent Cloud UI. `application.major.version` is now set to 2.
+      1. Show the new `raw.recipe-value` Data Contract in the Confluent Cloud UI.
+Notice that `application.major.version` is now set to 2.
-      7. Show the `split_chef_first_and_last_name` and `join_chef_first_and_last_name` migration rules in the Confluent Cloud UI.
+      1. Show the `split_chef_first_and_last_name` and `join_chef_first_and_last_name` migration rules in the Confluent Cloud UI.
+      1. Look at logs for the four recipe applications:
-      8. Start up the V1 producer in Window 1 `make logs SERVICE=byte-to-eat-v1-docker-producer-recipes`.
+         1. Start up the V1 producer in Window 1:

+               ```shell
+               make logs SERVICE=byte-to-eat-v1-docker-producer-recipes
+               ```

-      9. Start up the V1 consumer is Window 2 `make logs SERVICE=byte-to-eat-v1-docker-consumer-recipes`.
-Observer the V1 and V2 consumer view of the data.
+         1. Start up the V1 consumer is Window 2.

+               ```shell
+               make logs SERVICE=byte-to-eat-v1-docker-consumer-recipes
+               ```

-      10. Start up the V2 producer in Window 3 `make logs SERVICE=byte-to-eat-v2-docker-producer-recipes`.
+         1. Start up the V2 producer in Window 3

+            ```shell
+            make logs SERVICE=byte-to-eat-v2-docker-producer-recipes
+            ```

-      11. Start up the V2 consumer is Window 4 `make logs SERVICE=byte-to-eat-v2-docker-consumer-recipes`.
-Observer the V1 and V2 consumer view of the data.
+         1. Start up the V2 consumer is Window 4

+            ```shell
+            make logs SERVICE=byte-to-eat-v2-docker-consumer-recipes`
+            ```

+         1. Compare the output data for the different versions of the application

 ### General Notes